Demand managed funding calls

 - EPSRC Strategic infrastructure outlines The University will take a strategic approach to this call.
 Please liaise with your internal 'School Strategic Equipment Working Group' contact on how to seek approval to submit an application via the group.
 This is an open call with an institutional cap of six applications per year (June to June).

 - Royal Society - Faraday International Accelerated Fellowships.
 Aimed at the most talented mid-career research leaders (STEM) coming to the UK.
 This is a fast track route that will require a rationale over the standard Faraday route.
 Schools will be required to submit a proposal for VPRCI approval.
-Internal nominations can be submitted at any point, Schools are asked to submit their nomination at least two weeks prior to the Royal Society review point to be included in that round.
-Open.
+Internal nominations can be submitted at any point, Schools are asked to submit their nomination at least two weeks prior to the Royal Society review point to be included in that round. closed.

 Eligible candidates wishing to apply should contact the Director of Research within their chosen host school in the first instance and in good time, to find out more information about the internal selection process, documents, and links required for internal application selection or nomination.